- Workplace burnout can diminish performance and should be prevented or treated.

 For employees who work from home, it is important that they self-manage their time and effort.
 The study's authors said they need to avoid the temptation to push hard all day long.

-"At-home workers should draw clear home/work boundaries in their schedules (and workspaces) to better facilitate a high-low-high effort, rather than putting in long hours that wind up yielding equivalent (or lower) outputs," Baucells wrote.
+"At-home workers should draw clear home/work boundaries in their schedules (and workspaces) to better facilitate high-low, high-effort, rather than putting in long hours that wind up yielding equivalent (or lower) outputs," Baucells wrote.
 "They may even consider starting work immediately upon rising in the morning to take advantage of showering and breakfast as times to rest and reduce accumulated fatigue."

 In the end, the researchers believe employers will see the dividends in ensuring their employees don't become overfatigued from pushing themselves too hard.

-"When it comes to rest and managing fatigue, the incentives of companies and workers are perfectly aligned: Reducing fatigue increases productivity, lowers the cost of providing effort, increasing work satisfaction, lowering turnover and absenteeism, and ultimately increasing profits," Baucell wrote.
+"When it comes to rest and managing fatigue, the incentives of companies and workers are perfectly aligned: Reducing fatigue increases productivity, lowers the cost of providing effort, increase[es] work satisfaction, lower[s] turnover and absenteeism, and ultimately increase[s] profits," Baucell wrote.